-At the end of the First World War, an observation tower was built on top of Tête de Raves in the French Vosges.
+At the end of the First World War, the French Army built an observation tower to monitor potential movements of the German forces.

 The Belgian army erected an observation post on the remains of the presbytery of St Catherine's Chapel in Pervijze during World War I.